KhartesViewer/khartes/README.md

 **As the first step of this tutorial**, create a data volume that encompasses your entire set of TIFF files.
-Use a `Step` of 10 in all 3 directions, in order to keep the data volume small.
+Use a `Step` of 10 in all three directions, in order to keep the data volume small.

 Name this new volume `all10`, to remind yourself that the volume encompasses all the data, but with a decimation factor of 10.
 Set the color to something you like.

-When you press the `Create` button, if you get a warning that your data volume will be large, check to make sure that all 3 `Step` values are set to 10.
+When you press the `Create` button, if you get a warning that your data volume will be large, check to make sure that all three `Step` values are set to 10.

 This process will take a significant fraction of an hour, depending on